 -Yogurt: Yogurt is a time tested remedy and is very effective for basic stomach ache as it contains good bacteria.

-Taking simple precautions help in prevention.
-You can follow the list below to begin with:
+Taking simple precautions helps in prevention.
+You can follow the list below, to begin with:

 - Feed the baby using clean utensils